 Solar Monitoring Training

-Because the solar radiation research team is committed to open access to scientific data, it trains other researchers in solar monitoring network design, operation, and maintenance.
+Because NREL's resource assessment and forecasting research team is committed to open access to scientific data, it trains other researchers in solar monitoring network design, operation, and maintenance.
 Staff also provides training for meteorological measurements and experiment design.
-In addition, the solar radiation research team develops solar radiation research data-quality assessment procedures.
+In addition, the team develops solar radiation research data-quality assessment procedures.